Alicepinch/everything-vegan/README.md

 ### Media

-The photos used in this site were from:
+The photos used on this site were from:

 - https://www.pexels.com/
 - https://unsplash.com/
     - [Background photo used across site](https://www.pexels.com/photo/photo-of-vegetable-salad-in-bowls-1640770/)
     - [Default recipe image](https://www.pexels.com/photo/white-and-black-wooden-blocks-3669638/)
     - [Default profile Picture](https://www.pexels.com/photo/scrabble-tiles-in-blue-ceramic-plate-2377164/)
+- Some images have also been taken directly from the recipes on [BBC goodfood.](https://www.bbcgoodfood.com/)

 ----